Erin Cuthbert: Chelsea

 Cuthbert was nominated for the PFA Women's Players' Player of the Year award in the 2018–19 season.
 During that season, she scored in Champions League ties with Paris Saint-Germain and Lyon.

 Cuthbert signed a new contract with Chelsea in November 2022, which is due to run until the end of the 2024–25 season.
 She scored two goals in the 3–1 win against BK Häcken in the 2023–24 Champions League, bringing Chelsea to the top of their group.
 She scored in the 1–0 victory over Barcelona in the first leg of the semi-finals.

 In March 2025, Cuthbert signed a new contract with Chelsea, until the end of the 2026–27 season.
 On 4 May 2025, Cuthbert won the club's Women's Player of the Season award for the 2024-25 season, earning the award for the second time.

+Cuthbert was appointed as Chelsea's new club captain ahead of the 2026–27 season, replacing the retired Millie Bright.